awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs.container.md

 The Node\.js platform defines options in the `aws:elasticbeanstalk:container:nodejs:staticfiles` and `aws:elasticbeanstalk:container:nodejs` namespaces\.

-The following configuration file tells Elastic Beanstalk to use `npm start` to run the application, sets the proxy type to Apache, enables compression, and configures the proxy to serve static images from the `staticimages` directory at the `/images` path\.
+The following configuration file tells Elastic Beanstalk to use `npm start` to run the application, sets the proxy type to Apache, enables compression, and configures the proxy to serve static files from two source directories: HTML files at the `html` path under the website's root from the `statichtml` source directory, and image files at the `images` path under the website's root from the `staticimages` source directory\.

 **Example \.ebextensions/node\-settings\.config**